nikukyugamer/itamae-for-vagrant/README.md

 4. you need to input password three times
     - `sudo` password
     - first user's ssh password
+        - `first user` is Vagrant default user
     - second user's ssh password
+        - `second user` is general user you wanna add
-5. wait a minute
+5. please wait a minute
-6. provisioning is complete, it's ready!
+6. provisioning is complete, it's ready to use!

 # Notes
 - these recipes are useful **FOR ME** so you should modify them you like.
 - some recipes aren't used
-- I cannot use `git` such as below
+- I cannot use `git` such as below...why?

 ```ruby
 git "/usr/local/rbenv" do